-Changes to the 30th edition of Rowland Ward’s Records of Big Game, to be published in 2018.
+Changes to the 30th edition of Rowland Ward’s Records of Big Game, to be published in 2019.
+All entries for the 30th edition must be received by 1 March 2019.

 We are already hard at work planning the 30th edition of Rowland Ward’s Records of Big Game, and while we cannot reveal all our plans at this point, a number of changes will be implemented.
 First of all, we expect that we will again only be publishing the African records.
 We intend to make changes to all records over time, but this entails a great deal of work on all levels, so we are going to take on one book at a time.